dymmond/edgy/docs/extras.md

 !!!
 Warning
     Be aware of the use of this special class in production!
 It is advised not to use it there.

+## Migrate multiple schemes

+Migrate has a special parameter named `multi_schema`.
+It can be a boolean, a string, a regex pattern.
+When set to a value different False (the default) models will be migrated in multiple schemes not only the main schema.

+When setting to True, all found schemes are evaluated.
+By providing a string or regex, you can filter the schemes via regex.
+There are also other keywords which are passed through the MigrationContext of alembic.

+For excluding system schemes there is a second parameter named: `ignore_schema_pattern`.
+It defaults to `information_schema`.
+Set to `None` to deactivate it.

 ## Note

 For now, besides the migrations and the shell, Edgy does not offer any extra tools but there are